Xetibo/ReSet-Doc/sections/implementation/domain_model.typ

 with the runtime data by the adjacent service.
 This would make functionality like automatically trying to reconnect to a default network possible.

-Data is transferred individually(1 DTO) per service, this is to both provide individual access for third party applications and to allow lazy loading of data by the frontend.
+Data is transferred individually (one DTO) per service, this is to both provide individual access for third party applications and to allow lazy loading of data by the frontend.